favelow/graph-neural-search-tsp/README.md

 ```
 This splits the dataset into training, validation, and test sets written to `train.txt`, `val.txt`, and `test.txt` respectively.
 It also fits a scaler to the training set.

-After this step, the datasets can be easily manipulat
+After this step, the datasets can be easily manipulated using `gnngls.TSPDataset`.
+For example, in [train.py](https://github.com/favelow/graph-n